The Holocaust: Deportation

 The German government sought the deportation of Jews from allied countries.
 The first to hand over its Jewish population was Slovakia, which arrested and deported about 58,000 Jews to Poland from March to October 1942.
 The Independent State of Croatia had already shot or killed in concentration camps the majority of its Jewish population (along with a larger number of Serbs), and later deported several thousand Jews in 1942 and 1943.
-Bulgaria deported 11,000 Jews from Bulgarian-occupied Greece and Yugoslavia, who were murdered at Treblinka, but declined to allow the deportation of Jews from its prewar territory.
+The Bulgaria government cooperated by deporting 11,000 Jews from Bulgarian-occupied Greece and Yugoslavia, who were murdered at Treblinka, but declined to allow the deportation of Jews from its prewar territory, due to widespread opposition from prominent individuals and groups within Bulgaria itself.

 Until German occupation of Hungary in March 1944, the Hungarian government did not deport very many of its approximately 846,000 people considered Jewish by the racial laws of that time (although Jews were murdered in raids and incidents).
 Also, Romania did not send many Jews; the Romanian and Hungarian Jewish populations were the largest surviving European Jewish populations after 1942.
 But between March 1944 and 9 July 1944, 434,000 of the still 825,000 Hungarian Jews were deported on trains, mostly to Auschwitz where the great majority of them were murdered immediately.
-Roughly 255,000 Jewish Hungarians (29.6%) are estimated to somehow have survived the war and Holocaust.
+Roughly 255,000 Jewish Hungarians (29.6 percent) are estimated to somehow have survived the war and Holocaust.

 Prior to the German occupation of Italy in September 1943, there were no serious attempt to deport Italian Jews, and Italy refused to allow the deportation of Jews in many Italian-occupied areas.
 Nazi Germany did not attempt the destruction of the Finnish Jews and the North African Jews living under French or Italian rule.